 Many people see right away that the doc cam can be used in place of the overhead projector without the mess, lamp, and monstrous size!
 However, many are amazed when we tell them about all the other things doc cams can be used for in the classroom.

-Have fun with some of our favorite resources and document camera ideas below.
+We hope you enjoy some of our favorite document camera ideas below.

 Don't be scared to use your doc cam for more than just displaying books and papers.